NewcastleRSE/Standard-Project/README.md

 ## Contributing

 ### Main Branch
 Protected and can only be pushed to via pull requests.
-Should be considered stable and a representation of production code.
+It should be considered stable and a representation of production code.

 ### Dev Branch
-Should be considered fragile, code should compile and run but features may be prone to errors.
+Should be considered fragile; code should compile and run, but features may be prone to errors.

 ### Feature Branches
-A branch per feature being worked on.
+A branch per feature that is being worked on.

 https://nvie.com/posts/a-successful-git-branching-model/